Former NFL Quarterback

-Career Highlights: All-Pro Quarterback Carson Palmer is a 13-year NFL veteran and three-time Pro Bowler.
-Palmer posted one of his best NFL seasons in 2015 leading the Arizona Cardinals to a 13-3 regular season record, and the NFC Championship game.
+Career Highlights: Former All-Pro and three-time Pro Bowl quarterback Carson Palmer enjoyed a strong 14-year NFL career.
+Palmer went 38-21-1 during his final five seasons with the Arizona Cardinals, which included leading the team to a 31-3 record and a spot in the NFC Championship Game during an MVP-caliber 2015 season.
 For his efforts, Palmer set a franchise record with 35 touchdowns and was named All-Pro Second Team.
-Palmer is starting his fifth year with the Cardinals after two seasons with the Oakland Raiders and eight with the Cincinnati Bengals.
-The 2002 Heisman Trophy winner, Palmer holds several Bengals’ single-season records including completions, touchdowns, passing yards, touchdown passes in a game, highest passer rating and the team’s all-time best completion percentage.
+Palmer spent five years with the Cardinals after two seasons with the Oakland Raiders and eight with the Cincinnati Bengals.
+The 2002 Heisman Trophy winner, Palmer holds numerous Bengals’ single-season records including completions, touchdowns, passing yards, touchdown passes in a game, highest passer rating and the team’s all-time best completion percentage.
 Palmer has the top three season completion totals and the top three passing yard seasons in Bengals history.
-The No. 1 pick overall in the 2003 NFL Draft out of the University of Southern California, Palmer set numerous USC all-time records and won numerous honors in addition to Heisman Trophy, including Johnny Unitas Golden Arm Award, Player of the Year by The Sporting News and CNN/SI, and First-Team All-America from the Associated Press, Football Writers Association, CBS Sportsline and ESPN.
+The No. 1 pick in the 2003 NFL Draft out of the University of Southern California, Palmer set numerous USC all-time records and won numerous honors in addition to the Heisman Trophy, including Johnny Unitas Golden Arm Award, Player of the Year by The Sporting News and CNN/SI, and First-Team All-America from the Associated Press, Football Writers Association, CBS Sportsline and ESPN.